A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Discussion

-As already noted, the main advantage of the method proposed is of theoretical nature: it is original as it is qualitatively different from existing methods based on the direct discretization of the initial problem.
-Besides, the method preserves attractive geometrical interpretation of quasidifferentials (see Example 7.1 and Ch.~V, Par.
-3 in book \cite{demrub} for more examples with geometrical illustration in the finite-dimensional case).
+The theoretical advantage of the method proposed is as follows: it is original as it is qualitatively different from existing methods based on the direct discretization of the initial problem.
+Besides, the method preserves attractive geometrical interpretation of quasidifferentials (see book \cite{demrub} for more examples with geometrical illustration in the finite-dimensional case).

-It also has some practical advantages.
+The method proposed has the following practical advantages.
 The following four paragraphs give examples of some specific problems demonstrating these advantages.
 In order to simplify the presentation and just to get essence we give examples of some problems of calculus of variations and an example of one simplest control problem only in a smooth case.

 Consider the problem of minimizing the functional

 under the constraints

 In this example the steepest descent method appeared to be very effective.
 On the contrary: in order to construct approximations by the Ritz-Galerkin method, a lot of calculations are required and it is also necessary to solve essentially non-linear systems with parameters.